WCOM-LP

 WCOM-LP is a community low-power FM radio station, broadcasting from Carrboro, North Carolina.
-It broadcasts from a radio tower over Mary Scroggs Elementary School soccer field in Chapel Hill, North Carolina.
-Its studios are located in Carrboro at 300-G E. Main Street, near the Cat's Cradle.
-It is the first low-power FM station in the area, and began broadcasting in June 2004.
+It broadcasts from a radio tower over Mary Scroggs Elementary School soccer field in Chapel Hill, North Carolina, and airs a variety format..
+The station's studios are located in Carrboro at 300-G E. Main Street, near the Cat's Cradle.
+WCOM-LP is the first low-power FM station in the area, and began broadcasting in June 2004.
 In November 2004, the station began broadcasting a full lineup of local radio programming, including some Spanish language programming.
-It airs a variety format.

 WCOM-LP is the first low-power FM community radio station in the area to be set up under a program established by the Federal Communications Commission (FCC) in 2000.
 The station was assigned the WCOM-LP call letters by the FCC on February 5, 2003.

-As a low-powered station, WCOM-LP only produces a 100-watt signal; as such, it cannot be heard far from the tower.
-Its limits are just before the Chapel Hill Public Library and just past Weaver Street Market in Carrboro.
-During the afternoons, Fayetteville station WRCQ often bleeds over into WCOM-LP's radio space, due to WRCQ's high-power transmitter being fairly close by (about 60 miles).